Aligning with Logic: Measuring, Evaluating and Improving Logical Preference Consistency in Large Language Models: Improve Logical Preference Consistency in LLMs via REPAIR

-Our analysis so far has demonstrated that many LLMs exhibit varying degrees of logical (in)consistency when making judgements.
-To address this challenge, we propose a data refinement and augmentation framework that aims to mitigate this phenomenon.
-The idea is to filter out self-conflicting information from noisy preference data and generate additional conflict-free pairwise comparisons.
-This approach aims to enhance the logical consistency of LLMs while maintaining alignment with human preferences, enabling them to function more reliably as logical operators.
+Our analysis so far has demonstrated that LLMs exhibit inconsistent logical behavior in making preferential judgments.
+To address this, we propose \repair (\textbf{R}anking \textbf{E}stimation and \textbf{P}reference \textbf{A}ugmentation through \textbf{I}nformation \textbf{R}efinement), a framework that aims to mitigate these inconsistencies. \repair first estimates a ranking from noisy preference data, then generates additional conflict-free pairwise comparisons.
+This approach enhances logical preference coherence while maintaining alignment with human preferences, improving LLMs' reliability as logical operators.
+See Appendix~\S\ref{appen:augment-motivation} for detailed motivation.

-\rparagraph{Motivation} Previous work has proven the benefits of using pairwise comparisons derived from preference rankings to train LLMs for a better understanding of preference orderings \citep{song2024preference}.
-Additionally, \citet{asai-hajishirzi-2020-logic} showed that incorporating logically derived counterparts of pairwise annotations improves consistency in knowledge-intensive QA tasks.
-However, real-world preference data are often noisy and self-contradictory \citep{chowdhery2022palmscalinglanguagemodeling, ouyang2022traininglanguagemodelsfollow}, especially in more subjective tasks \citep{bai2022traininghelpfulharmlessassistant}.
-The inter-rater agreement rate typically falls between $60\%$ to $80\%$ for preference or evaluation datasets.
-Prior work~\citep{wang2024secretsrlhflargelanguage} has shown that these self-conflicting annotations reduce the efficiency of learning preferences, and we hypothesize that such annotations also contribute to the logical inconsistencies in trained models.

-Inspired by the RLHF process, where a reward model is used to establish a complete order of responses, we propose first estimating a coherent ranking from the noisy data.
-This refined ranking can then be augmented with additional conflict-free pairwise comparisons to align LLMs more effectively.
-This method is expected to be more efficient than aligning models to noisy and inconsistent annotations directly.